paulhyomintanner/TreatmentRegimenCDSS/README.md

 Core funtions: filtering, ranking, user_exclusion, treaments as instances.

-Current version - use superceding.py to run from treatment evaluation process to the superceding process.
+Version 2 - use superceding.py to run from treatment evaluation process to the superceding process.
 It will take the IDs of the top ranking treatments, then run them against the superceding_rules_db rules, if non-are matched then the both the top treatments will print.
 If there is a match then only the superceeding treatment will match.
 Will refactor code once the core process has been done - run superceding.py.

 Core functions: filtering, ranking, user_exclusion, treatments in db, superceding rules and db.
 The ranking is also dealt with using the CPG guideline that the user can select.
 This will indicate to the system which CPG ranking should be used.